Nigeria's secret police storm court to re-arrest activist and journalist Omoyele Sowore

 CNN has reached out to DSS spokesman for comment and has yet to receive a response.

-She told CNN the toll her son's arrest had taken on her health.
+She told CNN about the toll her son's arrest had taken on her health.
 "I cannot eat, I cannot sleep.
 It is affecting my health.
 It has been four months now.
 I plea to Buhari again in Allah's name, I plead to him to release my son."

-She also called on President Trump to intervene and help free her son during the CNN interview.
+She also called on President Donald Trump to intervene and help free her son during the CNN interview.